CHANDANKUMARNS07/Physical_Design_2024/README.md

 * And all the files are included as per the flow structure.<br/>
 The below is the config.mk file.<br/>
 ```
+make # when you change in make file use this command or else use below command in flow directory
 make DESIGN_CONFIG=./designs/sky130hd/VSDbabySOC_chandan/config.mk
 make gui_floorplan
 make gui_place